So you reach the right customers with Amazon Display Ads – including step by step instructions

 What are Amazon Sponsored Display Ads and what do they look like?

-Display Ads are a form of advertising solutions offered by Amazon.
-They fall under the self-service options and are billed per click, meaning they operate on a pay-per-click (PPC) basis.
-With the help of targeting, sellers can precisely reach their target audiences.
-Sponsored Display Ads appear on Amazon itself as well as on third-party websites.
+The Display Ads are a form of advertising solutions offered by Amazon.
+They belong to the self-service options and are billed per click, that is, as PPC.
+With the help of targeting, sellers can specifically address their target audiences.
+Sponsored Display Ads appear on Amazon itself, as well as on third-party sites.

-As part of Amazon Advertising, Display Ads are typically prominently displayed at the top or side of a page.
-They consist of text, graphic elements, and a call-to-action (CTA) that links to the target page (i.e., the product detail page).
-Additionally, they showcase familiar elements of the online giant:
+As part of Amazon Advertising, Display Ads are usually prominently displayed at the top or side of a page.
+They consist of text, graphic elements, and a call-to-action (CTA) that links to the target page (that is, the product detail page).
+They also display familiar elements of the online giant:

 So far so good, but what do these ads look like?
 After all, advertising is appealing when it looks attractive.
-So let’s take a look at some Display Ads on Amazon:
+Let’s take a look at some Display Ads on Amazon:

 Highlighted in red, we see the Sponsored Display Ad on an Amazon product detail page.
-The search was for Lego Duplo, and a similar building block system from a competitor is being advertised directly on the product page – definitely a good spot!
+The search was for Lego Duplo, and a similar building block system from the competition is being advertised directly on the product page – definitely a good spot!
 Why?
-Because the search intent was clearly directed towards (children’s) toys.
-More specifically, building blocks were being searched for.
+Because the search intent was obviously directed towards (children’s) toys.
+More specifically: building blocks were searched for.
 So why not try something new?
-Perhaps the product from Simba is better than that of Duplo.
+Maybe the product from Simba is better than that from Duplo.

-Amazon Display Ads Specs: Beispiel 1 - ausgespielt unter den BulletPoints
+Amazon Display Ads Specs: Example 1 - displayed under the bullet points

 By the way, these ads can also appear directly below the Buy Box.
 In the end, it doesn’t matter where the ad appears.
-Whether it’s below the bullet points or under the Buy Box, both variations are noticeable.
+Whether under the bullet points or under the Buy Box; both variants stand out.

-Amazon’s search results are now filled with various labels and ad types.
-Naturally, your Sponsored Display campaigns should not be missing from this mix.
+The search results on Amazon are now filled with various labels and ad types.
+Your Sponsored Display campaigns on Amazon should not be missing, of course.

 The following ad for ice skates was displayed directly next to the search results (on the right) and definitely catches the eye.
 The search for Christmas decorations suggests an interest in the cold season.

-Before we delve deeper into the topic of Amazon Display Ads, let’s briefly look at the other types of advertising available on the Amazon marketplaces:
+Before we delve deeper into the topic of Amazon Display Ads, we would like to briefly address the other types of advertising on the Amazon marketplaces:

 Amazon Display Ads vs. Sponsored Products and Sponsored Brands

-The biggest difference between Display Ads and Sponsored Products and Brands is the way the ads are displayed.
+The biggest difference between Display Ads and Sponsored Products and Brands is the display of the ads.
 While the latter are keyword-based, Amazon Display Ads are shown based on customer data and interests.
-More on the topic of (Re)Targeting later.
+More on the topic of (re)targeting later.

-Another significant difference is that Sponsored Products and Brands can only be viewed on the marketplace itself, whether in search results or on product pages.
-In contrast, Amazon Display Ads are also displayed on third-party websites, which significantly increases their reach.
+Another major difference is that Sponsored Products and Brands can only be viewed on the marketplace itself, whether in the search results or on the product pages.
+Amazon Display Ads, on the other hand, are also displayed on third-party sites, which significantly increases the reach.

 Amazon Sponsored Display Ads vs DSP